Should You Refinance Your Mortgage?

 The good thing about borrowing money from family is that there is no record on your credit report.

-Just remember two things: the money needs to be in your account for some time before you reapply for refinancing, and borrowing money from family might create tension in your relationships.
+Just remember two things: the money needs to be in your account for some time before you reapply for refinancing, and borrowing money from your family might create tension in your relationships.

 Increase Your Savings